rulidor/Acceptance-Tests-With-Known-Interface/README.md

 # Acceptance-Tests-With-Known-Interface
-A mold for Acceptance Tests, implemented by Known Interface method
+A mold for Acceptance Tests, implemented by Known Interface method and JUNIT